jonegil/gui-with-gio/egg_timer/04_button_low.md

 # Chapter 4 - Low button

 ## Goals
-The intention of this section is to move the button to the bottom.
-To do that we start using the [Flexbox layout concept]((https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox))
+The button can't fill the screen, obviously.
+So let's move the button to the bottom.
+To do that we start using the layout concept known as [Flexbox](https://pkg.go.dev/gioui.org/layout#Flex).

 ![A low button with a spacer below](04_button_low.png)

 ## Outline
 The last chapter was all about the overall structure of the program.
-Now we zoom into the **system.FrameEvent** and start using the [Flexbox](https://pkg.go.dev/gioui.org/layout#Flex)
+Now we zoom into the **system.FrameEvent** and start using Flexbox.
+If it's new to you, read up on it first, for example [this one from Mozilla](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox).

 ## Overall structure
+We don't repeat the whole program here, but instead zoom in on the **system.FrameEvent**:

 ### Code
-You know the overall strucutre of the program like the back of your hand out from last chapter.
-So instead of repeating it all, so here we´re only going to focus on what´s happening inside the **system.FrameEvent**:

-First look at the Layout
+We start by removing a lot of the details to better see the structure:

 ```go
 case system.FrameEvent: